“Wanting to control the outcome.”

 And being a Miss Google (someone who wants to have an answer now), I’ve found articles on my problems.

-But none being so profound as to what God said to me out of a sudden: “Wanting to control the outcome.”
+But none is so profound as to what God said to me out of a sudden: “Wanting to control the outcome.”

 Thus, the dots from the retreat started to connect.